-From a refreshing tea to a classic sauce for roast lamb and new potatoes, mint is one of the most useful culinary herbs.
-It’s also one of the best herbs for attracting beneficial insects into the garden, such as hoverflies, lacewings and butterflies.
+From a refreshing tea to a classic sauce for roast lamb and new potatoes, mint is one of the most useful culinary herbs, and it's easy to grow, too.
+It’s also one of the best herbs for attracting beneficial insects into the garden, such as hoverflies, lacewings, bees and butterflies.

 How to plant mint

 Mint is a hardy perennial that’s not really worth growing from seed, as it’s so easy to grow from root cuttings or young plants planted in the spring or autumn.
-It prefers well-drained, fertile soil in light shade where the roots will stay moist but never become waterlogged.
+It does best in well-drained, fertile soil in light shade, where the roots will stay moist but never become waterlogged.

 For the best flavour, keep cutting mint to stimulate new leafy growth.
-After flowering is over in late summer, cut back plants to just above soil level and feed with a high-nitrogen fertiliser to encourage a fresh flush of leaves for autumn picking.
+After flowering is over in late summer, cut mint plants back to just above soil level and feed with a high-nitrogen fertiliser to encourage a fresh flush of leaves for autumn picking.

 How to harvest mint

 Mint, like most herbs, is best used fresh when the volatile oils are at their most intense.
-You can start harvesting as soon as greenery appears above the ground in spring and continue through to the first frosts.
-Nipping out the tips of the stems will encourage the plant to bush out.
+You can start harvesting as soon as leaves appear above in spring and continue through to the first frosts.
+Nipping out the tips of the stems will encourage the plants to bush out.

 Freezing mint is the next best thing to using it fresh.
 Wash and shake mint leaves dry, then finely chop.
 Fill an ice-cube tray with the chopped mint (there’s no need to add water).
 When frozen, pop the cubes into freezer bags and seal.

-Check plants regularly for mint rust.
-Look for swollen stems with orange spots on the leaves.
+Mint can be affected by mint rust.
+Check plants regularly, looking for swollen stems with orange spots on the leaves.
 Dig up the plant and bin it.
 Mint rust remains in the soil for at least three years, so don’t plant other mints, tarragon or chives in that spot after infection.